MicrosoftDocs/xamarin-docs/docs/android/deploy-test/multicore-devices.md

 instruction set (also referred to as *x64* or *AMD64*).
 Xamarin.Android 5.1 provides experimental support for this architecture (for more information, see [Experimental Features](https://developer.xamarin.com/releases/android/xamarin.android_5/xamarin.android_5.1/#Experimental_Features)).

-#### mips

-This is the name of an ABI for MIPS-based CPUs that support at least the `MIPS32r1` instruction set.
-Neither MIPS 16 nor `micromips` are supported by Android.

-**Note:** MIPS devices are not currently supported by Xamarin.Android, but will be in a future release.

 #### APK File Format